July 05, 2024 by Bojana Krstic

 Defamation on social media is a very serious topic and occurs more often than you think.
 That’s why you need to be prepared and take proper action.

-Always think of archiving the defamatory content as soon as possible and immediately contact a reputable lawyer for the best chances of winning the potential case, but it’s always in your interest to stop the case from going to court.
+Archive the defamatory content as soon as possible and immediately contact a reputable lawyer for the best chances of winning the potential case.
+However, it’s always in your interest to stop the case from going to court.

-It’s very important to know that defamation can even happen from inside your own organization, by your employees, through their posts, comments, and messages.
+It’s crucial to know that defamation can even happen from inside your own organization, by your employees, through their posts, comments, and messages.

 Archive your social media content with Jatheon’s cloud archiving solution.
 Capture data automatically, easily find posts, comments, and chats, and manage your social media data with ease.